Clarifai/old-docs/android.md

+## Update Notice

+We will be deprecating public support for our Android and Mobile SDK.
+Please plan to adjust your applications to use our cloud clients to have the best experience using our platform.
+If you need assistance please contact support@clarifai.com<a href="support@clarifai.com">.

 ## Android SDK

 Clarifai’s Android SDK enables machine learning directly on your device, bypassing the traditional requirement of internet connectivity and extensive computing power.
-It makes it easy to use image and video recognition on device and in real-time.
+This makes it easy to use image and video recognition on device and in real-time.

 <a href="https://www.clarifai.com/get-sdk" target="_blank">